World Mitochondrial Disease Week round-up - The Lily Foundation

 28 September 2022

-World Mitochondrial Disease Week went off with a bang as Lily supporters raised awareness across the country.
+World Mitochondrial Disease Week went off with a bang as Lily supporters raised awareness all across the country.
 Check out our round-up of the highlights!

 Our Light Up for Mito initiative was a big success, with several prominent buildings and landmarks up and down the country going green for WMDW.

-Gateshead Millennium Bridge in Newcastle, Cheshire's Mersey Gateway Bridge, the Shell Centre and University College London were among several high profile sites taking part.
+Gateshead Millennium Bridge in Newcastle, Cheshire's Mersey Gateway Bridge, the Shell Centre and University College London were among several high-profile sites taking part.
 Also going green were castles, church spires, local monuments, radio towers and even lighthouses.
 Talk about shining a light on mito!

 Mito experts get behind WMDW

-There was strong engagement from our friends in the NHS, with specialist mito teams in London and Newcastle getting involved.
+There was strong engagement from our friends in the NHS, with specialist mitochondrial disease teams in London and Newcastle getting involved.
 Dr Rob Pitceathly and Prof Mike Hanna, Co-Leads for the London Highly Specialised Service for Rare Mitochondrial Disorders, posed with their team for photos outside the green-lit portico of UCL, and shared the following joint statement on the importance of raising awareness:

 “Although many primary mitochondrial disorders are individually rare, as a group they are among the most common cause of inherited neurological disease.
 World Mitochondrial Disease Week represents a fantastic platform to raise awareness of these conditions globally, thereby encouraging further funding for patient support and research aimed at developing treatments.
 The London Highly Specialised Service for Rare Mitochondrial Disorders is extremely grateful to UCL and the Lily Foundation for helping us contribute towards highlighting mitochondrial diseases during World Mitochondrial Disease Week.”